KeithDinh/Java-Code-Editor/README.md

 ## KeyWord Count

 * **Keyword count uses the Java Abstract Syntax Tree, thus the keyword count is updated only when there are no compile errors.
-Invalid keywords are those found in strings or comments, these will not be counted towards the keywords.**

 * Examples of keywords <br>
 ```